LIFTiD Neurostimulation Appears on "Shark Tank" and Raises Awareness of tDCS Technology's Impact

 About LIFTiD Neurostimulation

-With a mission to help the of world realize it's very best brain potential, using LIFTiD Neurostimulation for twenty minutes daily provides a brain training routine to improve focus, productivity, and memory.
+With a mission to help people realize their very best brain potential, using LIFTiD Neurostimulation for twenty minutes daily provides a brain training routine to improve focus, productivity, and memory.
 For more information about LIFTiD Neurostimulation, please visit www.getLIFTiD.com or follow us on Facebook, Twitter, Instagram, and YouTube

 About RPW Technology LLC

 RPW Technology is a New York startup dedicated to the development and marketing of transcranial electrical stimulation devices.
-The company, in association with several neuroscientists, sets out to develop a high quality, hi-tech, recreational tDCS devices to introduce to consumers worldwide.
+The company, in association with several neuroscientists, set out to develop a high quality, hi-tech, recreational tDCS devices to introduce to consumers worldwide.

 Media Contact